Clinicians:

 She is looking forward to working with you and supporting your journey of growth and healing!

-R’ Shalom Kaufman - LMSW
+R’ Shlomo Kaufman - LMSW

 Shalom is a licensed clinician with a Master of Social Work (MSW) from the Wurzweiler School of Social Work, earned in 2018.
 Since Serenity Center’s inception, he has been dedicated to providing compassionate and insightful therapy through telehealth, specializing in working with bachurim and couples.
 He is currently furthering his education by pursuing a Doctorate in Social Work.